roman-milk/roman-milk.github.io/like-mommy-like-daughter.md

  "Did baby miss me?"
 Mariah teased, allowing just the cockhead to penetrate the eager bitch.

  She wanted to just back up and swallow the cock whole, but knew that she had to be a good girl and wait.
 Her answer was sincere, at least from the point of view of her body.
 "Yes, Mommy, baby missed you so much."
-Report_Story #4